xxnickles/anime-feed-manager/src/README.md

 * **FromEmail** and **FromName**: email values configuration.
 This information is used for SendGrid
 * **Sandbox**: boolean value used by SendGrid [Documentation](https://sendgrid.com/docs/for-developers/sending-email/sandbox-mode/)

-The easiet way to configure those variables in development is creating a "local.settings.json" file in the project "AnimeFeedManager.Functions"
+The easiest way to configure those variables in development is creating a "local.settings.json" file in the project "AnimeFeedManager.Functions"

 ```json
 {